Harrison-Isaiah/Harrison-Isaiah/README.md

 # 💫About Me :
 🔭 Currently, I'm engaged in front-end development.

-👯 I'm seeking opportunities for collaboration on projects centered around React.
+👯 Seeking opportunities for collaboration on projects centered around React & NextJS.

-🌱 My current focus is advancing my frontend skills, particularly in React.
+🌱 My current focus is advancing my frontend skills, particularly in React & NextJS.

 💬 Feel free to inquire about JavaScript and React from me.